CarbonLDP/carbonldp-js-sdk/doc/README.md

 static hasClassProperties( resource:Carbon.RDF.Node.Class ):boolean
 ```

-Returns true if the object has the properties to be defined as a LDP AddMemberAction
+Returns true if the object has the properties of a `Carbon.LDP.AddMemberAction.Class` object.

 *Parameters*